CONAPAC: Our Staff

 Education Consultant

-Oscar is the school's principal in San Antonio de Miraño, a CONAPAC partner community on the Napo River, and supports us by participating in the teacher hiring process for the community schools, curricular framework, and administrative regulations.
+Oscar is the school's principal in Timicuro I Zona, a CONAPAC partner community on the Amazon River, and supports us by participating in the teacher hiring process for the community schools, curricular framework, and administrative regulations.
 He is a seasoned math teacher at the secondary level and held the position of Education Specialist in the Red Educativa Rural de Indiana for two years.
 Oscar was a team member with CONAPAC from 2016 to 2018 as our water treatment system project coordinator, and he has supported the community authorities with conflict resolution.
 CONAPAC is grateful to have Oscar’s expertise in the office with us!

 Our Staff